ellesandrinevillanueva/Villanueva_ProgrammingAssignment4/README.md

 ## Part A: Visayas Communication DataFrame

-A DataFrame named `VisComm` is created by selecting students who:

-* Are from the Visayas
-* Are under the Communication track

-The selected columns are Name, Gender, Math, Electronics, and Average.
+A DataFrame named `VisComm` was created containing students whose Hometown is Visayas and whose Track is Communication with the retained columns of Name, Gender, Math, Electronics, and Average.

-The resulting DataFrame contains **5 rows and 5 columns**.
+The DataFrame was displayed along with the `.shape` of the table.

 ## Part B: Visayas Female DataFrame